'Just Red, Everywhere': Australia Fire Traps Seaside Residents On Beach

 Eventually, a change in wind direction moved the most serious fires away from the town.
 "I understand there was a public cheer down at the jetty when that was announced," local fire chief Steve Warrington told the BBC.
 The extent of the damage is not totally clear, though Warrington is quoted as saying there may be "significant property losses."

-Australian military helicopters and an airplane were deployed to assist in the firefighting efforts in the state of Victoria, where Mallacoota is located, Australia's Minister for Defense Linda Reynolds stated on Twitter.
+Australian military helicopters and an airplane were deployed to assist in the firefighting efforts in the state of Victoria, where Mallacoota is located, Australian Minister for Defense Linda Reynolds stated on Twitter.

+In New South Wales, Australia's most populous state, authorities said early Wednesday morning, that three men had been killed in the bushfires along the state's South Coast.

+At about 7.30 a.m. local time, officers from South Coast Police District were informed the body of a man had been found in a burned-out car on the road near Lake Conjola.

-In New South Wales, Australia's most populous state, authorities said Tuesday that they confirmed the deaths of two men – a 63-year-old and his 29-year-old son – who died after remaining behind to defend their farm.
-Another man in NSW is unaccounted for.
+Two other men — a 63-year-old and his 29-year-old son – died after remaining behind to defend their farm.

 Shortly after midnight on New Year's Day, authorities in New South Wales said that there were 112 fires burning and 2,500 firefighters working in the state.
 Another 28 were burning in neighboring Queensland.